Writers Write shares business writing tips and resources. In this post, we share 10 incredibly simple ways to improve your business writing style.

 We define a writer’s style through his or her word choice and syntax (the order of words in a sentence).
 In business writing, we should choose words and sentence structures that convey our messages in the most effective way.
 The best way to do this is by writing simply and professionally.

 Sometimes, our writing can be too monotonous and it ends up boring the reader.
-Here are 10 simple ways to improve your business writing style:
+Here are some tips to improve your writing.

 1. Avoid using the same word at the beginning of every sentence.